johnvenkiah/CI_PP5_John_Venkiah/README.md

 * **LineItem** - a model holding the product information for a single product, binding the product model together with the order

-* **WishListAdd** - the customer has the option to save an item, which will then appear in their wish list on the My StepUp page
+* **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on the My StepUp page

 ### Scope - Epics and User Stories